cseelye/rpi-image-builder/README.md

 # rpi-image-builder
 Build and test customized Raspberry Pi OS images on your x86 desktop/laptop.
 Most of the work runs in a container, so there is nothing else to install and it can run on macOS or Linux (and probably Windows Docker/WSL2, but untested).
 This repo contains tools to create images, mount and explore an image, and test an image by booting it up using qemu.

-This is currently setup to use Ubuntu-based images, but could be changed to create Rasbian images, or any other linux, by changing the default `BASE_IMAGE` in `build-image` and creating appropriate hooks for the distro.
+This is currently setup to use Ubuntu-based server images, but could be changed to create Rasbian images, or any other linux, by changing the default `BASE_IMAGE` in `build-image` and creating appropriate hooks for the distro.
-The main branch is based on Ubuntu 18.04, switch to the ubuntu-20.04 branch to base on Ubuntu 20.04.
+The main branch is based on Ubuntu 18.04.4, switch to the ubuntu-20.04 branch to base on Ubuntu 20.04.1.

 ## Building images
 Quick start: